neerajmahajan83/tutorialnodejs/README.md

 ## 9. What is V8 engine in Node.js?
 The V8 engine in Node.js is an open-source JavaScript engine developed by Google, written in C++.
 It is the same engine that powers Google Chrome.
 In Node.js, the V8 engine:

-Compiles JavaScript to native machine code instead of interpreting it, making execution very fast.
+-- Compiles JavaScript to native machine code instead of interpreting it, making execution very fast.

-Manages memory and garbagecollection, ensuring efficient use of system resources.
+-- Manages memory and garbagecollection, ensuring efficient use of system resources.

-Provides the core runtime for executing JavaScript outside the browser, which Node.js then extends with additional APIs (like file system, networking, etc.).
+-- Provides the core runtime for executing JavaScript outside the browser, which Node.js then extends with additional APIs (like file system, networking, etc.).

+## 10. How to handle environment variables in NodeJS?
+We use process.env to handle environment variables in NodeJS.
+We can specify environment configurations as well as keys in the .env file.
+To access the variable in the application, we use the “process.env.VARIABLE_NAME” syntax.

+To use it we have to install the dotenv package using the below command:

+## npm install dotenv
+## Use .env file with dotenv:
+require('dotenv').config();
+const port = process.env.PORT || 3000;

+## 11. What is control flow in NodeJS?
+In Node.js, control flow refers to the order in which asynchronous operations (like file reads, API calls, DB queries) are executed and how their results are handled.

+Because, Node.js is non-blocking and event-driven, tasks don’t always finish in the order they start.
+Control flow ensures they are managed correctly.

+## 12. What do you mean by event loop in NodeJS?
+The event loop in NodeJS is a mechanism that allows it to handle multiple asynchronous tasks concurrently within a single thread.
+It continuously listens for events and executes associated callback functions.

+## example
+console.log("Start");

+setTimeout(() => {
+  console.log("Timeout callback");
+}, 0);

+console.log("End");

+## 13. What is the order in which control flow statements get executed?
+The order in which the statements are executed is as follows:

+Execution and queue handling
+Collection of data and storing it
+Handling concurrency
+Executing the next lines of code